indosandi/LatexThesisUwm/README.md

 # LatexThesisUwm

 This is latex template for phd thesis University of Wisconsin Milwaukee 2015.
-The template is created by Sandi Wibowo.
 Please refer to graduate school to consult with current format changes.

 To download template: